-PURPOSE AND AIM OF QUALIFICATIONS

 This Award offers a first stage in preparation for Independent Living.
 The aim of the qualification is to raise awareness and skills of learners wishing to live as independently as possible.
-The Award includes the following pathway groups:

-- Accessing Community Facilities

-- Rights and Responsibilities

-- Personal Development

-- Leisure Activities

-- Personal Care

-- Household Skills

-- Employability Skills

-- Learning Skills

-Each pathway group focuses on one named subject and includes the practical knowledge and skills that will support the learner's ability and confidence to function safely in the community There is a wide choice of units within each pathway subject area.

-Credits gained from this qualification can count towards the larger qualifications in the suite.
-The Award offers a first stage in the suite of Independent Living qualifications.

-Learners who will benefit from this qualification include:

-- those needing to build the confidence to develop independent life skills; - those needing to engage with learning before being ready and able to progress to a higher level or extended studies. - learners seeking recognition for the achievement of the six Entry Level learning credits - learners with learning difficulties and disabilities; - learners who need help to develop practical independent living skills; - learners demonstrating a spikey profile i.e. capable of achieving at different levels in different
+The Award includes the following pathway groups: Accessing Community Personal Development Household Skills Facilities Leisure Activities Employability Skills PURPOSE AND AIM • Rights and Responsibilities Personal Care Learning Skills OF QUALIFICATIONS Each pathway group focuses on one named subject and includes the practical knowledge and skills that will support the learner's ability and confidence to function safely in the community There is a wide choice of units within each pathway subject area.
+Credits gained from this gualification can count towards the larger gualifications in the suite.
+The Award offers a first stage in the suite of Independent Living gualifications.
+Learners who will benefit from this gualification include: those needing to build the confidence to develop independent life skills; those needing to engage with learning before being ready and able to progress to a higher level or extended studies. learners seeking recognition for the achievement of the six Entry Level learning credits WHO ARE THEY FOR? learners with learning difficulties and disabilities; learners who need help to develop practical independent living skills; learners demonstrating a spikey profile i.e. capable of achieving at different levels in different subject areas.
 Each learner may have their own particular needs, and the qualification offers the opportunity for a slightly different course to be created for each.

-ENTRY REQUIREMENTS

-WHO ARE THEY FOR?

-There are no minimum entry requirements.
+ENTRY REQUIREMENTS There are no minimum entry requirements.

-RULES OF COMBINATION

 To achieve the qualification learners must achieve a total of six credits.
-The Independent Living unit must be completed at the level of the qualification and then learners choose one pathway group and take a minimum of five credits from this chosen pathway.

-The choice of pathway will decide the endorsement of the qualification, for example LASER Entry Level Award in Independent Living (Household Skills) (Entry 1)
+The Independent Living unit must be completed at the level of the qualification and then learners choose one pathway group and RULES OF take a minimum of five credits from this chosen pathway.
+COMBINATION The choice of pathway will decide the endorsement of the qualification, for example LASER Entry Level Award in Independent Living (Household Skills) (Entry 1) UNITS Please follow the link to the units list and click on the unit titles.

-UNITS

-Please follow the link to the units list.

-ASSESSMENT

 The qualification is achieved by providing evidence covering the learning outcomes and assessment criteria of each unit.
 Details of assessment methods are contained within each unit.
-There is no external assessment; evidence is assessed and internally quality assured by the centre, and externally quality assured by LASER.
+There is no ASSESSMENT external assessment; evidence is assessed and internally quality assured by the centre, and externally quality assured by LASER.
+PRICE For LASER's price list, please click here.
+DATES Operational Start Date: 1 January 2016, Qualifications Review Date: 31 August 2027 Providers must be approved by LASER.

-PRICE

-For LASER's price list, please click here.

-DATES

-Operational Start Date: 1 January 2016, Qualifications Review Date: 31 August 2027

-TO DELIVER

-Centres must meet LASER's requirements for centre recognition and qualification approval.
 Click here for details of how to become an Approved Centre.
-Requirements include those around teaching and learning resources, staffing, course and venues, record keeping, delivery, assessment, and quality

-Once approved, centres can download necessary forms from the Quartz Web Portal.
-This resource includes a range of information and guidance as well as providing access to secure web-based functions, designed to make the administration and assessment of qualifications simple and efficient.
+Once approved, centres can download New Programme-Provider Course Notification forms from our TO DELIVER Quartz Web Portal and will also have access to a wide range of information and secure web-based functions, designed to make the administration and assessment of our qualifications simple and efficient.